Epuos/SecondAssessmentHSC/README.md

 <h1 style="font-size: 100px"> FairShare </h1>

-To install past below into terminal: <br>
+To install paste below into terminal: <br>
 <code>pip install uuid customtkinter matplotlib pillow</code>

+This can only run on MacOS, Windows and Linux

 # KNOWN PROBLEMS